Getting a New Liver

 Managing an Uncommon Condition

 Lumpkin’s diagnosis was challenging.
 An overactive immune system was attacking her bile ducts and her liver cells.
-Jensen identified two immune-mediated diseases -- primary biliary cirrhosis overlapping with autoimmune hepatitis.
+Hepatologists identified two immune-mediated diseases -- primary biliary cirrhosis overlapping with autoimmune hepatitis.
 While neither illness is rare by itself, they are seldom seen together in the same patient.

 "The medications worked to slow things down," Lumpkins said of the time period after her diagnosis.
 "I stayed strong, exercising and eating healthy.
 Still I felt the fatigue and had to pace myself.
 I knew I was getting worse, but I didn’t let that stop me from doing what I would normally do."